Claude Sonnet 4.6

 Technical Details

-- Text and image input, text output, plus tool-use support.
+- Text and image input with text output, plus tool-use support.

 Pricing & Access